linxGnu/grocksdb/README.md

 ### Default - Builtin Static (Linux, Mac OS)

-`grocksdb` contains built static version of `Rocksdb` - gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39).
+`grocksdb` contains built static version of `Rocksdb` with:
+- gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39)
+- Apple clang version 11.0.0 (clang-1100.0.33.8).

 You have to do nothing on your machine.
 Just install it like other go libraries:

 ```bash
 go get -u github.com/linxGnu/grocksdb